ska-sa/katgpucbf/doc/engines.rst

 Stream
 ^^^^^^
- - In the katgpucbf.fgpu sense, this is derived from a spead2 recv or send stream.
+ - In the katgpucbf sense, this is derived from a spead2 recv or send stream.
  - Not to be confused with a CUDA stream, which is here encapsulated as a command queue.
-CUDA streams aren't referred to directly in katgpucbf.fgpu.
+CUDA streams aren't referred to directly in katgpucbf.

 Queue
 ^^^^^